Sonkhoo/WIL/Projects/Project Ideas.md

 8. **IPFS** – Decentralized file storage for Web3 applications.

 Each of these projects will elevate your backend skills and make your resume stand out, showing expertise in modern technologies such as Web3, AI, and cloud-native applications.

+---
+## I asked Chatgpt to give me some projects oriented with financial firms like JP Morgan etc

+1. Decentralized Payment Platform

+Description:
+Build a blockchain-based platform that enables secure, transparent, and low-cost peer-to-peer transactions.

+Tech Stack:

+Frontend: React with TailwindCSS

+Backend: Solidity (smart contracts on Polygon)

+Database: IPFS for decentralized file storage

+Features:

+Wallet integration using Web3.js

+Smart contracts for escrow-based payments

+Transaction tracking with Etherscan or similar blockchain explorers

+Skills Demonstrated:

+Blockchain development, decentralized finance (DeFi), and secure payment systems.

+Why It's Relevant:
+This project showcases your expertise in blockchain technology, a growing field in fintech, and demonstrates your ability to create decentralized financial applications.

+---

+2. Budgeting and Expense Tracker

+Description:
+Develop a web and mobile app for users to manage their personal finances, track expenses, and achieve savings goals.

+Tech Stack:

+Frontend: React Native (mobile) or React.js (web)

+Backend: Firebase for real-time database and authentication

+Features:

+AI-based expense categorization

+Visualizations of spending patterns using D3.js or Chart.js

+Savings goal progress tracker with notifications

+Skills Demonstrated:

+Full-stack development, real-time database management, and financial data analysis.

+Why It's Relevant:
+Personal finance management tools are integral to the financial services sector.
+This project reflects your ability to build user-centric financial apps.

+---

+3. Peer-to-Peer Lending Platform

+Description:
+Create a platform that connects lenders and borrowers, providing an alternative to traditional banking systems.

+Tech Stack:

+Frontend: React with TailwindCSS

+Backend: Node.js, Express.js

+Database: PostgreSQL for loan and user data management

+Features:

+Loan eligibility assessment using ML models

+Interest calculation and repayment schedules

+Secure transaction handling with role-based authentication

+Skills Demonstrated:

+Peer-to-peer lending systems, role-based access control, and financial algorithms.

+Why It's Relevant:
+This project demonstrates your ability to develop innovative lending solutions and implement critical financial concepts like risk assessment and secure transactions.

+---

+4. Cryptocurrency Price Alert App

+Description:
+Design a mobile app to monitor cryptocurrency prices and notify users of significant price changes or predefined thresholds.

+Tech Stack:

+Frontend: React Native

+Backend: Node.js

+Features:

+Integration with cryptocurrency APIs like CoinGecko or Binance

+Push notifications for alerts (using Twilio or Firebase)

+Historical price trends and visualizations

+Skills Demonstrated:

+Mobile app development, real-time API integration, and alert systems.

+Why It's Relevant:
+Cryptocurrencies are a major focus in fintech.
+This project highlights your expertise in handling real-time data and building intuitive financial applications.

+---

+Next Steps:

+1. Deployment: Host these projects on GitHub and deploy them using platforms like Vercel, AWS, or Heroku.

+2. Documentation: Include detailed READMEs for each project, emphasizing the financial concepts implemented.

+3. Enhancements: Add unique features such as fraud detection for lending platforms or advanced analytics for budgeting tools.

+4. Portfolio Presentation: Create a personal website showcasing these projects, complete with technical blogs or demos.

+These projects will position you strongly for financial software engineering roles by demonstrating expertise in blockchain, peer-to-peer systems, real-time applications, and fintech-related innovations.
+Let me know if you need a detailed guide on building any of these!